VITA-Group/TEGNAS/README.md

 ## Citation
 ```
 @inproceedings{chen2021tegnas,
-  title={Understanding and Accelerating NeuralArchitecture Search with Training-Free andTheory-Grounded Metrics},
+  title={Understanding and Accelerating Neural Architecture Search with Training-Free and Theory-Grounded Metrics},
   author={Chen, Wuyang and Gong, Xinyu and Wei, Yunchao and Shi, Humphrey and Yan, Zhicheng and Yang, Yi and Wang, Zhangyang},
   year={2021}
 }